Main Article Content

 At first reading, the essay seems to suggest that yes, she did—and worse, that she herself was not able to think outside of her immediate reality.
 September 11 sets the scene, but the examples are plentiful.
 The materialistic culture of Seneca’s Rome is the same as that of America (25).
 A national baseball game that leads the spectators to chant “U-S-A” to the umpire (13) serves as a counterpart for Adam Smith’s “man of humanity in Europe” who reacts rather indifferently to the whole of China being erased from the face of Earth (qtd. in Nussbaum 12).
 Nussbaum’s focus is on America even when she ventures out of the philosophical canon and into modern psychology: pathologically narcissistic American boys, rich American teenagers (24–25).
 Nussbaum points out Euripides’s “engagement with contemporary events” (11), and she seems to be copying his method, with the disadvantage that she falls into the type of ethnocentric imagining that she recognizes as poisonous.

 We ascertain that she is speaking to Americans, and this is no surprise: Nussbaum herself is American, and “Compassion & Terror” was delivered as a conference paper at Columbia University and later published by another American university.
-Beyond the real audience, there is a target one, the people Nussbaum had in mind as she composed “Compassion & Terror,” and her use of the deceptively all-encompassing first person plural makes it easy to determine who Nussbaum’s audience is.
+Beyond the real audience, there is a target one, the people Nussbaum had in mind as she composed “Compassion & Terror,” and her use of the deceptively all-encompassing first-person plural makes it easy to determine who Nussbaum’s audience is.
 If we look at her examples as situations of “us vs. them,” in which the “us” is the agent of flawed compassion and the “them” is the object of compassion, what we find supports the idea that Nussbaum had a well-defined audience in mind.
 The “us,” which is equivalent to the “we” that narrates the essay, is made up of Americans.
-The “them” is more diverse; it ranges from American minorities to people on the other side of the world, including animals, gods, and surprisingly, women.
+The “them” is more diverse; it ranges from American minorities to people on the other side of the world, including animals, gods, and surprisingly, women: "[I]f we don’t think a social order unjust for denying women the vote, or subordinating African-Americans, then we won’t see the predicament of women and African-Americans as bad, and we won’t have compassion for them" (16).

 In this passage, Nussbaum’s usage of “we” is particularly striking because it makes her both the agent and the object of compassion.
 Both can’t be true, and since she identifies as female, then she can’t be part of the “we.”
 The seemingly casual “—and also, the line of sex, perhaps more difficult yet to cross,” (11), the “(and, we might add, mostly male)” (11), added as if in a hurry and separated from the rest of the text through punctuation, take on a completely new light.
 Nussbaum’s unexplored suggestions of gender as a factor that can get in the way of compassion are her most obvious indicators of the essay’s target reader, but the fact that the agent and object of compassion should not overlap is true of all of the examples and it allows us to finish delimiting Nussbaum’s target audience by removing every “them” from the general “us” with which we started.